Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Datasheet Quiz (P)

 There is a quiz on ELC that will assess your ability to read and interpret datasheets.
 Please review the lecture slides and posted resources in order to prepare.
+The format of the quiz is as follows:

 ## Pi-Protection Hat (PPH) (D)
 - Verify your team's PPH.
 It must pass the verification check.
 We will run SW to check each GPIO on the PPH.
 We will check ground and power shorts.